PaddlePaddle/PaddleRS/tutorials/train/README_en.md

-# Tutorial - Training model
+# Tutorial - Training Model

 Sample code using the PaddleRS training model is curated in this directory.
 The code provides automatic downloading of sample data, and uses GPU to train the model.